TurboGears/tg2docs/docs/main/DownloadInstall.rst

     (tg2env)$ paster serve development.ini

-Point your web-browser at http://localhost:8080/ when satisfied that you are running correctly, hit CTRL-C to exit from the tg2env virtualenv
+Point your web-browser at http://localhost:8080/ when satisfied that you are running correctly, hit CTRL-C to exit from the tg2env VirtualEnv.

 .. code-block:: bash

     (tg2env)$ deactivate
     $

+The deactivate command (deactivate.bat on Win32) exits from the VirtualEnv.
+You will need to reactivate the VirtualEnv to run TurboGears again (see below).
+The presence of the VirtualEnv name in the brackets before your prompt lets you know which environment is currently active.

 Running the Installed Environment
 ---------------------------------